jordanmpalmer/Ramshorn5e/9. Misc/SRD/Chapter 14 - Magic Items.md

 This wand has 7 charges for the following properties.
 It regains 1d6 + 1 expended charges daily at dawn.
 If you expend the wand’s last charge, roll a d20.
 On a 1, the wand crumbles into ashes and is destroyed.

 Spells.
-While holding the wand, you can use an action to expend some of its charges to cast one of the following spells (save DC 17): [[hold monster]] (5 charges) or [[hold person]] (2 charges).
+While holding the wand, you can use an action to expend some of its charges to cast one of the following spells (save DC 17): [[Hold Monster]] (5 charges) or [[Hold Person]] (2 charges).

 Assisted Escape.
-While holding the wand, you can use your reaction to expend 1 charge and gain advantage on a saving throw you make to avoid being [[paralyzed]] or [[restrained]], or you can expend 1 charge and gain advantage on any check you make to escape a grapple.
+While holding the wand, you can use your reaction to expend 1 charge and gain advantage on a saving throw you make to avoid being [[Paralyzed]] or [[Restrained]], or you can expend 1 charge and gain advantage on any check you make to escape a grapple.

 ### [](https://www.dndbeyond.com/sources/basic-rules/magic-items#WandofEnemyDetection)[Wand of Enemy Detection](https://www.dndbeyond.com/magic-items/4789-wand-of-enemy-detection)

 Wand, rare (requires attunement)

 This wand has 7 charges.
 While holding it, you can use an action and expend 1 charge to speak its command word.
 For the next minute, you know the direction of the nearest creature hostile to you within 60 feet, but not its distance from you.
-The wand can sense the presence of hostile creatures that are ethereal, [[invisible]], disguised, or hidden, as well as those in plain sight.
+The wand can sense the presence of hostile creatures that are ethereal, [[Invisible]], disguised, or hidden, as well as those in plain sight.
 The effect ends if you stop holding the wand.

 The wand regains 1d6 + 1 expended charges daily at dawn.
 If you expend the wand’s last charge, roll a d20.
 On a 1, the wand crumbles into ashes and is destroyed.